 - Does not meet event specification of schools and colleges

-STX Lilly is a good lacrosse for female kids of age 6 to 8 years.
+STX Lilly is good lacrosse for female kids of age 6 to 8 years.
 It comes with different color options loved by girls.
 For the price of $$, this stick does not carry professional traits but a decent equipment level.

 Since it is designed for female kids, overall weight and ease of handling are kept in mind during manufacturing and assembling this lacrosse stick.
 It comes with the relatively shorter handle of 36 inches.
 The shaft is light and sturdy to withstand low to medium intensity impacts.

-Overall, STX Stallion Lilly is good for female kids who are new to the game and chooses midfield position.
+Overall, STX Stallion Lilly is good for female kids who are new to the game and chooses the midfield position.